 Chiropractic care can help relieve sciatica symptoms by targeting the root cause of your pain: the underlying spinal misalignment.
 The first step for effective sciatic treatment is to identify the root trigger for your pain.

 Our sciatica doctors perform a comprehensive examination first.
-Next, we create a comprehensive treatment program that is fully customized to your unique pain management needs, that may include chiropractic adjustments with complementary therapies, including massage therapy, manual medicine and physiotherapy exercises.
+Next, we create a comprehensive treatment program that is fully customized to your unique pain management needs, which may include chiropractic adjustments with complementary therapies, including massage therapy, manual medicine, and physiotherapy exercises.

-By targeting the root cause for your pain, we are able to reduce nerve compression and bring correct alignment back to the lumbar spine.
-This not only relieves sciatica pain, but also improves all aspects of our patients’ well-being.
+By targeting the root cause of your pain, we can reduce nerve compression and bring correct alignment back to the lumbar spine.
+This not only relieves sciatica pain but also improves all aspects of our patient’s well-being.